basho/riak_kv/docs/NextGenREPL.md

 - The GET FSM should go directly into the `queue_fetch` state, and try and fetch the next replication reference from the given queue name via the `riak_kv_replrtq_src`.

   - If the fetch from the queue returns `queue_empty` this is relayed back to the sink-side worker, and ultimately the `riak_kv_replrtq_snk` which may then slow down the pace at which fetch requests are sent to this node/queue combination.
+To reduce the volume of individual requests when queues are mainly empty, the queue is only considered empty if it has reported empty 8 times from requests 4ms apart.

   - If the fetch returns an actual object, this is relayed back to the sink worker.